-Our history is outlined in more detail in the posts Independent Playtime and Resistance to Independent Playtime, but basically with Brayden, we did IP, then stopped.
-Then started up again at 14 months.
+Our history is outlined in more detail in the posts Independent Playtime and Resistance to Independent Playtime, but basically, with Brayden, we did independent playtime with him as a baby for a bit, then stopped.

 A great thing about me being in there with him was that I was able to observe him and make the room safe and also instruct him on what was and wasn’t okay.